 - DC – double crochet

 - INV DEC – invisible single crochet decrease – insert hook into front loop of next stitch, then insert your hook into the front loop of the following stitch (3 loops on hook).
-Yarn over and draw through 2 loops (2 loops on hook), yarn over and pull through 2 remaining loops on hook.
+Yarn over and draw through 2 loops (2 loops on hook), yarn over and pull through 2 remining loops on hook.
 INV DEC Video Tutorial HERE

 - Magic Circle – Make a circle with your yarn, insert crochet hook into circle and draw up a loop.
 Use this loop to start your first chain 1 of the pattern.
 Check out this magic circle video tutorial on my YouTube Channel.